thewtex/thesis/strain_estimation/strain_estimation.rst

 ===============================================

-In this chapter, theory and techniques necessary to create strain tensor images from displacement images are covered with attention paid towards issues relevant to strain imaging of the carotid artery with external ultrasound.
-First, how the definition of the strain tensor arises in continuum mechanics and the physical explanation that follows is reviewed.
-The nomenclature as it is applies to diagnostic ultrasound strain imaging is covered.
+In this chapter, theory and techniques necessary to create strain tensor images from displacement images are described with attention paid towards issues relevant to strain imaging of the carotid artery with external ultrasound.
+First, the definition of the strain tensor in continuum mechanics and the physical explanation that follows is reviewed.
+The nomenclature as it applies to diagnostic ultrasound strain imaging is covered.
 Next, a number of methods to estimate the displacement gradient, which is needed to calculate the strain tensor, are presented.
 Once the strain tensor has been estimated,